Addis Ababa Bole International Airport (ADD/HAAB): Q1 2026 Airline Capacity Analysis

 Introduction.

-Addis Ababa Bole International Airport continues to solidify its position as Africa’s leading aviation hub, with strong capacity performance recorded in the first quarter of 2026.
-According to AeroTrail data tracking, the airport handled a total of 5,943,500 airline seats between January and March 2026, translating to an average of approximately 66,038 daily return seats.
+Addis Ababa Bole International Airport continued to reinforce its position as one of Africa’s leading aviation hubs, delivering strong capacity performance in the first quarter of 2026.
+According to AeroTrail data, the airport handled a total of 5,943,500 airline seats between January and March, translating to an average of approximately 66,038 daily return seats.
+This ranked Addis Ababa as the third busiest airport on the continent, behind Cairo International Airport (102,710 daily seats) and O. R. Tambo International Airport (72,970 daily seats).

 ...